 Figure 41.
 Histogram of STAYSL unfolded ETA spectrum χ2 for each unfolded trial.

 neutron energy spectra are described for 235U and 238U.
-These spectra are then used with the GEF and Nagy approach to provided an estimate of the non-volatile gases expected to be produced in the HEU.
+These spectra were then used with the GEF and Nagy approach to provide an estimate of the non-volatile gases expected to be produced in the HEU.

 HEU Fission Spectra

-The energy dependent neutron fluence convolved with the fission cross-section can be used to determine the fission rate as a function of energy for the various isotopes in the HEU foil.
+The energy-dependent neutron fluence convolved with the fission cross section can be used to determine the fission rate as a function of energy for the various isotopes in the HEU foil.
 The resultant ETA fissions as a function of energy for 235U and 238U are shown in Figure 42.

 The 235U fissions provide a similar functional form to the ETA sample cavity fluence.
 However, lower energy fissions comprise a much larger relative contribution to the total fissions, which motivated the necessity for lower statistical uncertainty at lower energies.
-Still, the majority of the fissions are produced by neutrons above 0.1 MeV in 235U.
+Still, the majority of the fissions were produced by neutrons above 0.1 MeV in 235U.
 238U is a fissionable isotope with a fission threshold at approximately